justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 	}
     ```

     >Populates the "Name" column in the Payment Methods administration page. `ResourceBundleUtil` is a Liferay class that provides support for multiple locales.
-Visit [Supporting Multiple Locales on Liferay]() for more information.
+Visit [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.

 1. `public int getPaymentType();`